wp-plugins/jk-google-analytics/readme.txt

 = 1.1.1 =

-* Fixed the bug that made the admin bar disappear
+* Fixed the bug that made the admin bar disappear.

 = 1.1 =